MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

   * Green modules are OpenInventor modules, they enable visual 3D scene graphs.
   * The brown modules are called macro modules.
 Macro modules encapsulate a whole network in a single module.

 To condense our filter into one single module, we will now be creating a macro module out of it.
 To do that, right-click on the group title and select *Convert To Local Macro*.
 Name your new macro module and finish.
 You just created a local macro module.
-Local macro modules can only be used in the network they were created in.
+Local macros can only be used from networks in the same or any parent directory.

 ![Convert to local macro](/images/tutorials/basicmechanics/BM_21.png "Convert to local macro")
 ![Your first local macro](/images/tutorials/basicmechanics/BM_22.png "Your first local macro")